Jamerze/HoldThisBox/PrivacyPolicy.md

 Unity however, may transfer and process the collected advertisement data on servers located in the United States.

 ## Analytics and Cookies
-Our game does not use any analytics or tracking technologies, including cookies or similar tracking mechanisms.
-We do not gather any information about your device, browsing history, or any other data that could be used to identify you.
+Unity does collect some diagnostics, app info and performance, app activity and device or other IDs (advertisement) for the purpose of advertisement and marketing, analytics, app functionality and fraud prevention and security.

 ## Children's Privacy
 Protecting the privacy of children is of utmost importance to us.
 Our game is not intended for children under the age of 13.
 We do not knowingly collect any personal information from children under this age.
-If we become aware that we have inadvertently collected personal information from a child under the specified age, we will take immediate steps to delete it.
+If Unity collected this kind of data, it can be deleted by pressing on the hand with security icon above it that appears at the left bottom when watching an ad -> Manage Your Data -> Delete any data Unity has about you by clicking here -> Are you sure -> Yes.

 ## Your rights
 As Unity collects some personal information for advertisements, you have personal rights according this data.